 - Non-working Day Calendars specify days that are excluded from workflow execution.

 Both calendar types can be combined with precedence being given to non-working days for any overlapping days.

-Handling of days in both types of Calendars is simplified through the use of Frequencies.
-Typical Frequencies include:
+Handling of days in both types of Calendars is managed by use of Frequencies.
+Typical Frequencies include for example:

 - Weekdays: Monday to Friday, every week,

 - Specific Weekdays: every first Friday, every last Monday in month

 - Specific Days: days selected from a yearly calendar